RGReeTy/hello-world/README.md

 # hello-world
-My 1st step to be the best specialist
+My first step is to become a specialist